 The Ohio Dominican University Public Safety Department is a professional force of security officers.
 The primary function of the Public Safety Department is to protect the people and property of Ohio Dominican University.
-Personnel within the department consist of a full-time director, one associate director, and thirteen security officers.
 While the security office itself is open only during regular business hours, security officers are on duty 24 hours each day, 7 days a week, and can be reached by phoning Public Safety at 614-251-4700.

 The Public Safety office is located at 118 Griffin Student Center.
 Please dial 911 to report a crime in progress or emergency first and then contact the Public Safety Office so that officers may assist.